 About

-I am a Visiting Assistant Professor of Data Analytics in the Campbell School of Business at Berry College.
-Prior to this, I earned a Ph.D. in Applied Economics in 2024, a Master’s degree in Economics from the Georgia Institute of Technology, and a Master’s degree in Statistics and Applied Mathematics from the City University of New York in 2017.
+Prior to joining Berry College, I earned a Ph.D. in Applied Economics in 2024, a Master’s degree in Economics from the Georgia Institute of Technology, and a Master’s degree in Statistics and Applied Mathematics from the City University of New York in 2017.
 My graduate studies also include a Master’s degree in Environmental and Plant Pathology Sciences.

-Other than data analytics, I enjoy jogging, painting, and swimming.
+Outside of work, I enjoy jogging, painting, and swimming.

 Education